 - /plc/devel/root.img: The main root filesystem of the MyPLC development environment.
 This file is an uncompressed ext3 filesystem that is loopback mounted on /plc/devel/root when the MyPLC development environment is initialized.
 This filesystem, even when mounted, should be treated as an opaque binary that can and will be replaced in its entirety by any upgrade of the MyPLC development environment. - /plc/devel/root: The mount point for /plc/devel/root.img. - /plc/devel/data: The directory where user data and generated files are stored.
 This directory is bind mounted onto /plc/devel/root/data so that it is accessible as /data from within the chroot jail.
 Files in this directory are marked with %config(noreplace) in the RPM.
-Symlinks ensure that the following directories (relative to /plc/devel/root) are stored outside the root filesystem image:

-- /etc/planetlab: This directory contains the configuration files that define your MyPLC development environment. - /cvs: A snapshot of the PlanetLab source code is stored as a CVS repository in this directory.
+Symlinks ensure that the following directories (relative to /plc/devel/root) are stored outside the root filesystem image: - /etc/planetlab: This directory contains the configuration files that define your MyPLC development environment. - /cvs: A snapshot of the PlanetLab source code is stored as a CVS repository in this directory.
 Files in this directory will not be updated by an upgrade of myplc-devel.
 See the Section called Updating CVS for more information about updating PlanetLab source code. - /build: Builds are stored in this directory.
 This directory is bind mounted onto /plc/devel/root/build so that it is accessible as /build from within the chroot jail.
-The build scripts in this directory are themselves source controlled; see the Section called Building MyPLC for more information about executing builds. - /etc/init.d/plc-devel: This file is a System V init script installed on your host filesystem, that allows you to start up and shut down the MyPLC development environment with a single command.
+The build scripts in this directory are themselves source controlled; see the Section called Building MyPLC for more information about executing builds. - /root: this is the location of the root-user's homedir, and for your convenience is stored under /data so that your local customizations survive across updates. - /etc/init.d/plc-devel: This file is a System V init script installed on your host filesystem, that allows you to start up and shut down the MyPLC development environment with a single command.